Teresa Amabile: Publications

 Dr. Amabile is the author of The Progress Principle, Creativity in Context, and Growing Up Creative, as well as over 150 scholarly papers, chapters, case studies, and presentations.
 She serves on the editorial boards of Creativity Research Journal, Creativity and Innovation Management, and the Journal of Creative Behavior.
 Her papers include: Creativity (Annual Review of Psychology), Assessing the Work Environment for Creativity (Academy of Management Journal); Changes in the Work Environment for Creativity during Downsizing (Academy of Management Journal); Leader Behaviors and the Work Environment for Creativity: Perceived Leader Support (Leadership Quarterly); and Affect and Creativity at Work (Administrative Science Quarterly).
 She has also published several articles in Harvard Business Review.

+Awards

+Dr. Amabile received the Lifetime Achievement Award in Organizational Behavior from the Academy of Management in 2018.
+Teresa Amabile was awarded this because of the noble publications through her many years of research in the Organizational Behavior field.
+In 2017, Dr. Amabile was awarded with the Distinguished Scholar Award from the Society for Personality and Social Psychology.
+This award was given for all of the research Amabile had done in regards to connecting personality and social psychology or bridge personality or social psychology to un-related fields such as, medicine or law.
+Early in her career she got awarded the Center for Creative Leadership Best Paper Award in 2005.
+In 1998, Dr. Amabile was selected by the National Association for Gifted Children committee to be awarded the E. Paul Torrance award.
+This award was given to Amabile because of all the research she had done that spreads the word about the creative minds of gifted children and how her research advanced creativity.